thacherT1D/new-angular-curriculum/Unit-1/09-form-validation.md

 First, answer the following questions

-- when does a form/input have a property of $valid?
+- When does a form/input have a property of $valid?
 What class accompanies this property?
-- when does a form/input have a property of $invalid?
+- When does a form/input have a property of $invalid?
 What class accompanies this property?
-- when does a form/input have a property of $pristine?
+- When does a form/input have a property of $pristine?
 What class accompanies this property?
-- when does a form/input have a property of $dirty?
+- When does a form/input have a property of $dirty?
 What class accompanies this property?
-- when does a form/input have a property of $touched?
+- When does a form/input have a property of $touched?
 What class accompanies this property?
-- what does blurred mean? (research the `blur` event)
+- What does blurred mean? (research the `blur` event)

 #### For the next set of questions, assume that you have a form with a name="quizForm"

-- create a text input with a name of "question" and give it a validation of "required".
+- Create a text input with a name of "question" and give it a validation of "required".
 If it is $valid add a class of "valid"
-- for your text input with a name of question, add a paragraph tag with the text "please enter a valid question" if the input is not valid
+- For your text input with a name of question, add a paragraph tag with the text "please enter a valid question" if the input is not valid
-- create a text input with a name of "answer" and give it a validation of "required" and a minimum length of 4 characters.
+- Create a text input with a name of "answer" and give it a validation of "required" and a minimum length of 4 characters.
 If it is $valid and not $pristine add a class of "correct".
 - How would you access all of the errors (in an object) for an input with a name of `signupForm.username`
 - What validations would you add in an input to make sure that there is a minimum length of 4 and a maximum length of 20
 - What validation would you add in an input to make sure that only numbers between 1 and 5 are a valid input (use regular expressions for this!)